Acoustic Ceiling Panels

 Behind the Sound Source:

-Place acoustic panels behind the sound source (such as speakers or instruments) to absorb sound waves and prevent them from reflecting into the room.
+Place acoustic ceiling panels behind the sound source (such as speakers or instruments) to absorb sound waves and prevent them from reflecting into the room.

 Diffusers: